Hit up one of Toronto’s hippest west-end neighbourhoods and dive into some delicious eats at these Parkdale patios.

 One of the best things about the Parkdale neighbourhood has to be just how local it feels.
 Every shop, restaurant and park feels like a hidden gem in the west-end part of the city.

 Spanning from the foot of Roncesvalles Avenue to Dufferin along Queen Street West (south to the water and north to Wright Avenue), this neighbourhood has become a hotspot for local chefs to open up food joints that are not only incredibly cool and unique but it also has some of the best tastes in the city.
 An added bonus?
 They come with patios that are perfect for checking out this summer.
-Here are some of the best for when you’re ready.
+Here are some of the best.

 Gianna’s Patties and Pies

-Looking for a little taste of Detroit (since we haven’t been able to go in a while)?
+Looking for a little taste of Detroit?
 Gianna’s Patties and Pies has you covered!
 They serve up Detroit-style pan pizza (in a rectangle shape) and even have one dedicated to the Toronto Islands with roast pork, grilled pineapple salsa, pickled jalapeño and fresh basil, along with an assortment of dips (try the hot honey—it’s amazing!).
 If comfort food is your thing, they have that too.
 And if you’re in need of a cool-down drink, they make their own house tonic for cocktails.

 The Mezz is one of those classic bars that have been in the neighbourhood for so long, they’re a true establishment.
 Opened in 1995, this is usually a spot to grab a drink inside and listen to some live music.
-These days it’s all about their patio space.
+This summer, it’s all about their patio space.

 Tibet Kitchen is a Parkdale gem.
 If you’re missing a taste of travel, the home-cooked, traditional Tibetan and Himalayan food here will give you all the wanderlust senses you need.